jmwind/app_yardsale/README.md

 Gone are the days of listing an item and getting dozen of text messages from potential buyers.
 Having to track who contacted you first and who wanted to pay more.
 Let Shopify handle the logistics, while you collect the money.

-This is what it used to feel like when selling on-line:
+This is what it used to feel like when selling on-line.
+You'd spent your week in SMS exchanges with potential buyers.
+Now multiply that by N items that you're selling and it's a nightmare, to the point that it's not even worth your while.

 ![old school](doc/yardsale_iphone_chat.png)

-Instead, when a product is reserved buyers can add themselves to a waitlist or propose a new price.
+In the new work and with the combination Shopify and YardSale, instead os those pesky SMS exchanges, when a product is reserved your buyers can add themselves to a waitlist or propose a new price for each product.

 ![old school](doc/yardsale_reserved.png)

 As a merchant, you can manage the waitlists by product.
-See who's raise, and automatically send mails and manage the demand all in one place.
+See who's raised, and automatically send mails or accept the bid.
+It will create a new order and let everyone know what happened.

 ![old school](doc/yardsale_products_admin.png)